Skip to content

 rocky plan --filter department=finance

-rocky run --filter system=sap
+rocky plan --filter system=sap

 filter = key "=" value

-key = "id" | <component name from schema_pattern>
+key = "id" | "table" | <component name from schema_pattern>

 value = any non-empty string